 I do not want to offer a half-baked summary so I want you, the reader, to do your own research or investigation.
 This may make your safe experiments better informed and more precise to your own situation, today.
 The topic is not so sensitive that it cannot be the focus of safe experiments, so let’s consider a few.

-What I will say about adverse childhood experiences, is that any child can suffer unintended and impulse-driven harm during their upbringing.
+What I will say about adverse childhood experiences (ACES), is that any child can suffer unintended harm during their upbringing.
 This may be a rare event or even an occasional one.
 However, we can suffer intended and persistent harm.
 We feel the hurt time after time.
-Then we can be hit by experiences that create the perfect storm.
+Then we can be hit by the perfect storm.

-Our social, physical and neural development can impede our ability to heal and ways to learn to cope or adapt.
+At such times, our social, physical and neural development can impede our ability to heal and our ways to learn to cope or adapt are compromised.
 We do not develop robust affect regulation systems, as and when required.
 The long term consequence is that our upbringing can delay or compromise our ability to self-regulate with confidence.

 For practical purposes, let’s start with the work of John Bowlby who did much of his work in the UK in immediate aftermath of World War II.
 There is a readable summary around this topic at: